Tennessee Family Homeschools by Trekking to Ancient Cities, Amazing Places They Read About

 0:00

-They once stood on the ruined steps of the senate building in Rome where Julius Caesar uttered, “And you, too, Brutus?” and was assassinated.
-They once peered down into a mysterious cenote in the Mexican jungle where the Aztecs used to perform their human sacrifices.
+They once stood on the ruined steps of the senate building in Rome where Julius Caesar is said to have uttered, “And you, too, Brutus?” and was assassinated.
+They once peered down into a mysterious cenote—a deep sinkhole in limestone with a pool at the bottom—in the Mexican jungle where the Aztecs performed their human sacrifices.
 For the Lane family from Nashville, who spend about half the year in their suburban home and the rest adventuring, this is homeschooling.

 “We’re standing looking into the cenote, they’re like, ‘This is where they would do those sacrifices that we read about,’” mom Lindsay Lane, 41, told The Epoch Times, telling of their field trip to Mexico.
 “This is where they would do it!”